 Treatment of Oral Ulcerations (Aphthous Ulcers)

-• The laser procedure is also successful for denture or partial denture sores, orthodontic aligners, and sores from fixed orthodontic appliances
+The laser procedure is also successful for denture or partial denture sores and lesions from orthodontic aligners or fixed orthodontic appliances.

 Laser Pain Therapy

-- jaw locking, cling/popping sounds in the jaw joint,
+- Clicking or popping sounds in the jaw joint